56 Different Types of Ants in Louisiana

 46. Shining Dark Twig Ant

 The Shining Dark Twig Ant is a type of ant that can be found throughout Louisiana and the southern United States.
-This ant species prefer to live outdoors and nests near branches, trees, or bushes.
+This ant species prefers to live outdoors and nests near branches, trees, or bushes.

 They will feed on other insects as well as nectar from flowers.
 This type of ant is not harmful but can become a nuisance if they invade your home and start nesting indoors.